s-lasch/s-lasch.github.io/_posts/kNN/2023-05-26-Classification-Using-kNN-with-Cross-Validation.md

 <p align="center"><em>Fig 1.
 Example of a tie (image by author)</em></p>
 </p>

 For a $k$-classifier, ties are determined as in Fig. 1.
 The circle represents an area in which all data points *within the circle* count as a neighbor.
 In this case, the new point is equidistant from the square and the X, and since our circle defines 2 neighbors, we have a tie.
+This tells us that it would be a wise decision to choose a fixed value for $k$, say $k=3$ so that we can reduce the chances of a tie.

 This raises a problem since our classifier selects the class label with the minimum distance from our new point, yet in this case, the distances are equal.